 Fixed or Adjustable Rate: Which Mortgage is Right for You?

 Buying a home is a significant accomplishment in your life.
 It’s also important to choose the right type of mortgage for your unique financial needs.
 That’s why couples like Doug and Heather, University Credit Union members, decided to do some homework before buying a home and going with just any mortgage provider online or a broker.
-They knew that just by making the right choice on their mortgage and their provider, they could save thousands of dollars over the life of the loan and take advantage of UCU’s Lowest Loan Rates in the Nation Guarantee.*

 While Heather wanted to get an adjustable rate mortgage to buy a house with lower payments now, her husband Doug wanted a home with a fixed rate mortgage which would provide them with predictable payments over the life of the loan.